jahjinx/EDA-JOW_Mortality/ReadMe.md

-# Solar Power Plant Timeseries Analysis
+# Japanese Oak Wilt Mortality Analysis

 ## About the Dataset